Gumbraise/HXYA/README.md

 ** Mail Spammer

 * Spam Mail - Spam the mailbox of who you want with the email that you want.
-It is necessary to get an API_KEY => Requests a key by mail at mail@hxya.kellis.fr
+It is necessary to get an API_KEY => Requests a key by mail at <a href="mailto:mail@hxya.kellis.fr">mail@hxya.kellis.fr</a>

 * Statistics - Get the statistics of your key.